Code-Institute-Submissions/leitrim-today/README.md

 Nearing completion of the project I utilised the [W3 HTML Validator and W3 CSS Validator](https://www.w3.org/developers/tools/) to check and correct further errors in my code.

-I tested the responsivemess of my website using [Browserstack](https://www.browserstack.com/responsive)
+I tested the responsivemess of my website using [Browserstack](https://www.browserstack.com/responsive) This is a screenshot of how my project would look on an iPad Pro
 ![_iPad-Pro-12 9-2018_portrait_real-mobile](https://github.com/Shea-Kelly/leitrim-today/assets/136702564/05d1583c-c430-4ec4-9581-8cf563ab26b9)

+This is a screenshot of how my project would appear on an iPhone X
 ![_iPhone-X_portrait_real-mobile](https://github.com/Shea-Kelly/leitrim-today/assets/136702564/ada98e93-8c34-461a-9143-710c7249a6d8)